lgeurts/lgeurts.github.io/_posts/2021-11-09-why-i-decided-to-limit-my-social-presence.md

 I could have spent time behind this blog as well, but I chose not to.
 Finally I was able to get a clear head, think about how I used my computer, and phone, how I perhaps consumed and processed more information than I really wanted to and what the long term effects of that do to a person.

 In periods I can burn a lot of time tinkering with all kinds of hardware, Linux and open source software!
-I’m that introvert perfectionist with a slight touch of OCD who gets a bit too obsessed about particular things, and I can’t really let anything go before I’m done with it. *As a note, in the past this behavior actually led to a few years of unhealthy multiplayer gaming (CS:GO), so it’s not something I take lightly on, even I sometimes joke about it.*
+I’m that introvert perfectionist with a slight touch of OCD who gets a bit too obsessed about particular things and I can’t really let anything go before I’m done with it. *As a note, in the past this behavior actually led to a few years of unhealthy multiplayer gaming (CS:GO), so it’s not something I take lightly on, even I sometimes joke about it.*

 In the back of my head I knew I had to take counter-measures to prevent falling back in the same trap, and letting my mind go on the loose again.